Malory Towers (TV series)

-Malory Towers is a British-Canadian children's television series, based on the eponymous book series by Enid Blyton.
+Malory Towers is a historical drama television series based on the book series of the same name by Enid Blyton.
+The series is a co-production between King Bert Productions in the United Kingdom and WildBrain in Canada.

-The first series were released early on BBC iPlayer on 23 March 2020, and later premiered on CBBC on 6 April 2020 in the United Kingdom.
-In Canada, the show premiered on Family Channel with a two-part event on 1 July 2020.
-In America, it premiered on BYUtv on 13 September 2020.
+The first series was released early on BBC iPlayer on 23 March 2020, and later premiered on CBBC on 6 April 2020 in the United Kingdom.
+In Canada, the show's first series premiered on the Family Channel with a two-part event on 1 July 2020.
+In the United States, it premiered on BYUtv on 13 September 2020.
 The third season premiered on 4 July 2022 on CBBC.

-Internationally, the series is broadcast on CBC Gem in Canada, ABC Me in Australia, ZDF and KiKA in Germany, e-Junior, Yle TV2 in Finland, SVT Barn in Sweden, NRK Super in Norway, HBO Max in Scandinavia and HOT in Israel.
+Internationally, the series is broadcast on CBC Gem in Canada, ABC Me in Australia, ZDF and KiKA in Germany, Rai Gulp in Italy, e-Junior in the United Arab Emirates, Yle TV2 in Finland, SVT Barn in Sweden, NRK Super in Norway, HBO Max in Scandinavia, Space Power TV and Spacetoon Go in Middle East and HOT in Israel.

-In 2022 a fourth series entered production.
+In 2022, a fourth series entered production.
+On 8 May 2023, the fourth series was released.

+A fifth series consisting of an expanded 20 episodes was announced and filmed in 2023, with full production taking place in the United Kingdom after interiors were previously filmed in Canada.